3 November 2009 (first published 9 June 2009)

 - If the FSA has already investigated BoS’s Reading Branch, as the Treasury minister claimed in the parliamentary debate, what did the regulator find?
-Was this the sort of investigation where bankers’ words were taken at face value?
+Was this the sort of investigation where bankers’ words are taken at face value?
 Did it bother to question any of the corporate customers of BoS’s Reading branch, some of whom requested police involvement to keep Quayside personnel off their premises?
 Did the FSA/PwC examine the track records of Mills, Cartwright and Bancroft?
 We need to see a copy of its findings.

-- Were certain insolvency practitioner complicit in the alleged fraud, making it easier for BoS, Mills and/or Mills’ associates to take control of customers’ assets through the alleged abuse of pre-packaged administrations?
+- Were certain insolvency practitioner complicit in the alleged fraud, making it easier for BoS, Mills and/or Mills’ associates to take control of customers’ assets through the abuse of pre-packaged administrations?

-- Were HBOS auditors KPMG so stupified by the fees they were receiving from HBOS (some £100m in audit and non-audit fees since 2000) that they were turned a blind eye to fraud?
+- Were HBOS auditors KPMG so stupefied by the fees they were receiving from HBOS (some £100m in audit and non-audit fees since 2000) that they were turned a blind eye to fraud?

 - Did the FSA fail to properly investigate the BoS Reading situation because it feared that bringing this into the open might destabilise the wider HBOS group, where similar “irregularities” are known to have occurred?

 Speaking in March 2009, Hector Sants, the FSA’s chief executive (pictured left), said: “There is a view that people are not frightened of the FSA.
 I can assure you that this is a view I am determined to correct.
 People should be very frightened of the FSA.”

 The FSA investigation referred to by Pearson in the House of Commons debate was carried out at a time when the FSA was suffering from an extreme form of “regulatory capture”.
 In the period 2000-08 the regulator was labouring under the misapprehension that bankers had integrity and knew what they were doing.
 The regulator was also focused things like “ensuring systems and processes were correctly defined” rather than on “challenging business models and outcomes” — and the probe into alleged corruption allegedly carried out by PwC was probably a somewhat perfunctory affair.
 Now Sants has the opportunity to prove that he meant what he was saying.